English Co-Teacher and Teacher Trainer

 While it is possible to maintain a vegetarian diet, strict vegetarians may find it difficult to maintain diets that don’t allow for flexibility, especially within some social contexts.
 The most successful Volunteers are those who are flexible and open to accepting the culture where they will be living.

 Thais take great personal pride in appearances so dressing professionally as a Volunteer will increase your effectiveness and credibility.
 Volunteers will be seen as a community leader and role model for youth.
 Appropriate professional dress for men includes slacks, collared short-sleeved shirts and neat shoes.
 For women, collared blouses, slacks and skirts or dresses reaching below the knees are appropriate.
 Some schools where Volunteers work may prefer skirts or dresses only be worn.
 Volunteers should understand that many Thai schools and offices ask their staff to conform to certain norms of dress and appearance.
-For example, for both men and women, often tattoos are required to be covered and body piercings besides in the ear lobe must be removed.
+For example, for both men and women, sometimes - tattoos are required to be covered and body piercings besides in the ear lobe must be removed.
 Also they may prefer that males not have long hair, beards, or earrings.
 As one of Peace Corps Thailand’s core expectations is to respect Thai culture, it is important that you are willing to learn about and follow the norms of your work place.
 You may find that these norms differ from community to community so you will need to learn the particulars of your work situation and adjust accordingly.

 Thailand is known as "The Land of Smiles" and Thai people are generally patient, tolerant, warm and friendly.
 Social norms promote harmony and the preservation of Thai values.
 Importance is placed on hierarchy, status and position, and respect for those who are older or have seniority.
 Concepts of time, punctuality, and communication styles may be different from American cultural perspectives and norms but with patience and flexibility, Volunteers find they are able to adjust and work successfully with their communities.